 Dr. Mark Thomas, Countryside Veterinary Clinic

 Nutrition is a vital part of calf health and development, and making sure that calves get the nutrients they need in an efficient manner is an important job!
-Dr. Thomas will review feeding systems for dairy calves in a group-housed setting.
-Tune in to learn about how to optimize nutrition, some practical concepts for ad libitum, acidified group feeding, to see comparisons of other available systems, and for a review of possible health benefits and challenges of feeding calves in a group setting.
+In this session held on December 7, 2012, Dr. Thomas reviewed feeding systems for dairy calves in a group-housed setting.
+Watch this recording to learn about how to optimize nutrition, some practical concepts for ad libitum, acidified group feeding, to see comparisons of other available systems, and for a review of possible health benefits and challenges of feeding calves in a group setting.